Abe mulls calling off Russia visit in May due to Coronavirus | The Japan Times

 Prime Minister Shinzo Abe is considering giving up a plan to visit Russia to attend a ceremony on May 9 to mark the 75th anniversary of the former Soviet Union's victory over Nazi Germany in World War II, Jiji Press learned Wednesday.

-Abe will skip the ceremony as prior consultations between Tokyo and Moscow have been stalled due to the global coronavirus pandemic, Japanese government sources said.
+Abe may skip the ceremony as prior consultations between Tokyo and Moscow have been stalled due to the global coronavirus pandemic, Japanese government sources said.

-Abe aims to break the deadlock in Japan-Russia negotiations on their territorial row over four disputed Russian-held islands off the coast of Hokkaido through talks with Russian President Vladimir Putin.
+Through talks with Russian President Vladimir Putin, Abe aims to break the deadlock in Japan-Russia negotiations over four disputed Russian-held islands off the coast of Hokkaido.
 But the viral outbreak is affecting the Japanese leader's diplomatic schedule.

 Many world leaders have been invited to the May 9 ceremony in Moscow.